-Anonymous asked: Why when you go to see the doctor do you have to wait so long, either in the waiting room or in the examination room even if you have an appointment?
+Anonymous said: Why when you go to see the doctor do you have to wait so long, either in the waiting room or in the examination room even if you have an appointment?
 And this isn't in the hospital.
 It is just a general doctor's office.
 There always seems to be at least an hours wait.

 What an excellent question, Saint Patience!
 Let me answer it by giving you a rough outline of what happens "behind the scenes" for a typical doctor’s office visit.
 Each of these steps contains factors which lead to YOU, the patient, sitting around longer than you expected.
 (Note: This is based on my experience working in the American healthcare system — your other-country results may vary.
 ALSO note: For sake of grammatical clarity, this theoretical doctor is a male.)

 - You call for an appointment.
 The front desk staff look at the schedule for that day, think about the “Visit Type” that they think you need (based on some mystical combination of your symptoms, the amount of time since your last visit with the doctor, and possibly the phases of the moon), and give you an appointment time — without asking your doctor about it.
 Your “Visit Type” determines how much of the doctor’s clinic time is allotted for your visit — typically between 5-15 minutes, with 30-minute visits reserved for physical exams or complicated visits.
 [EDIT: As jumbled-perusings pointed out, the reason that the doctor’s schedule is broken down into such tiny slots is because of reimbursement.
 The insurance companies (especially the state insurances, shudder) do NOT cover the costs of the patient’s visit, so if the doctor’s office wants to still be able to pay for rent, staff, advertising, electricity, etc., the doctor has to schedule way more patients than the patients themselves (or the doctor!) would prefer to be seen in that time frame!]